 Deep learning models are constantly being trained and tuned.
 The challenge with this ongoing process is the high communication cost.
 Large amounts of data are frequently being shared and computation processes are stalled if synchronization delays occur.
 The network is often blamed for causing these training delays [6].
 When a parameter server is used in the training process an inherent incast problem exists in the network.
 Clusters of worker nodes return gradient results to the parameter server at nearly the same time.
 This incast scenario creates congestion at the switch connecting the parameter server and can result in packet loss and synchronization delays.
-Further parallelizing the problem only compounds the delay as more communication is required between a larger number of nodes multiplying the impact of network congestion.
+Further parallelizing the problem only compounds the delay as more communication is required between a larger number of nodes, which multiplies the impact of network congestion.
 Figure 3 shows that there is an optimal tradeoff between the number of parallel nodes and the time it takes to train a model.
 Reducing packet loss and improving latency and throughput can allow a larger number of parallel nodes to train the model, thus reducing the overall time.

 Figure 3 – Parallelism Tradeoff